Non-Fiction Book Proposals and the Publishing Process

 Bring a laptop to take notes.
 Bonus if you already have a book idea in mind, but it's not necessary; you'll still get a lot out of the class.

-Sarah and Brooke are here to help!
-They will share their work, provide handouts, and there will be plenty of time for questions.
+Sarah is here to help!
+She'll share work, provide handouts, and there will be plenty of time for questions.
 Let's get you on the path to getting published!